seyeddanesh/programming_task/README.md

 # Introduction
 The purpose of this exercise is assess you comfort in using python to manipulate images.
-The exercise has two initial core tasks, and one additional optional task We have provided functions to read an image from disk and display it on the screen, so you will not need to do this yourself.
+The exercise has two initial core tasks, and one additional optional task.
+We have provided functions to read an image from disk and display it on the screen, so you will not need to do this yourself.

 # Setup